Hamilton’s Mission to Seafarers a sailor’s haven for the holidays

 Thousands of homesick and seasick sailors call at Hamilton every year aboard some 700 ships, both lakers and the ocean-going vessels known as “salties” in the freshwater harbours of the world.
 Within 12 hours of a ship’s arrival in Hamilton, Mission to Seafarers workers will go aboard with a bag of chocolates and the long-distance calling cards that are always in demand amid the chronic isolation of a mariner’s life.

-The organization is run by the Anglican Church and has chapters in about 50 countries, but the work of the Hamilton chapter is relentlessly local.
+The organization is run affiliated with the Anglican Church and has chapters in about 50 countries, but the work of the Hamilton chapter is relentlessly local.
 Sometimes, a ship will stay in Hamilton for as long as two weeks, unloading steel and loading grain.
 In that span, staffers Dan Phannenhour, Ronda Ploughman and Janice Maloney-Brooks will serve as all-purpose helpmeets to the crew.

 Seafarers don’t ask for much, said Mr. Phannenhour, a Lutheran pastor.
 “They want to go to Niagara Falls, they want to go to Walmart – those are the two big things.”

-Note: Editor's Note: An earlier version of this article said the Mission to Seafarers was run by the Anglican Church.
-In fact, it is affiliated with the Anglican Church.
-This version has been corrected.Report Typo/Error